redis/redis-doc/topics/debugging.md

     (gdb) continue
     Continuing.

 + Done!
 Now your Redis instance has GDB attached.
-All you need is to wait for a rash...
+You can wait for... the next crash :)
-+ Now it's time to detach from your screen / tmux session if you are running GDB using it, pressing the usual **Ctrl-a a** key combination.
++ Now it's time to detach your screen / tmux session, if you are running GDB using it, pressing the usual **Ctrl-a a** key combination.

 After the crash
 ---------------